keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 Indigo is made from joining two slighly modified indole molecules.
 Indole is such a common structure in biology that it is used to make typtophan, one of the 20 standard amino acids, which can reveal protein folding properties through fluorescence.  —Synthesis diagram from *Plant Cell Reports*, vol. 35, pg.
 2449–2459, **(2016)**.
 {:.figcaption}

 *The development of dyes used to be covered in a (rarely taught) NSW syllabus option, "Chemistry of Art", which touched on everything from indigenous dyes to transition metal pigments and atomic spectroscopy, but is sadly now gone.
 For those interested in colour more generally, I can recommend* ["The Secret Lives of Colour"](https://www.kassiastclair.com/books) *for its addictive ease to pick-up and dive into each hue, and* ["The History of Colour"](https://www.rca.ac.uk/more/staff/neil-parkinson/) *for an academic history of the conception of colour (Chapter 2 starts with synthetic purple and details the explosion in commerically valuable tints that followed).
-If the industrial dye developments interests you, BASF have well produced and comprehensive account of their entire history [on their website](https://www.basf.com/global/en/who-we-are/history/chronology/1865-1901.html).*
+If the development of industrial dyes interests you, BASF have well produced and comprehensive account of their entire history [on their website](https://www.basf.com/global/en/who-we-are/history/chronology/1865-1901.html).*

 ---